State Legislative Priorities

 Video service providers should be prevented from handling PEG channels in an inferior manner.

 · PEG programming produced in HD should be transmitted in HD like all other channels, not degraded to long out-of-date SD (low resolution Standard Definition).
-This is a serious problem as nearly all PEG channels are carried in SD, and nearly all WCM member municipalities produce programming in HD or higher resolutions.
+This is a serious problem.
+Nearly all PEG channels are carried in SD, but nearly all WCM member municipalities produce programming in HD or higher resolutions.

 · PEG channel program schedules should appear in the Electronic Program Guide (EPG) like all other channels.
 This is where viewers go to find and select a show to watch or record.
-Only a handful of PEG channels appear on the EPG statewide.
+Only a handful of PEG channels appear on the EPG statewide despite efforts to gain permission from the largest cable operator in the state.

 The 2007 State Franchise Law shifted the burden for paying for transmission equipment and upstream lines from video service providers to municipalities.
 This should be reversed.

-· Charter/Spectrum’s method of carrying PEG access channels is so out-of-date that transmission equipment is extremely difficult to find, even on secondhand markets.
+· The largest cable operator in the state carries PEG access channels in an obsolete format that is so out-of-date that transmission equipment is extremely difficult to find, even on secondhand markets.
+The burden should be on the video service provider to find and pay for compatible equipment.

 The 2007 State Franchise Law outlawed “PEG fees” that help pay for equipment.
 They should be reinstated as a local option.

-Federal law allows local franchising authorities to assess a PEG fee on cable TV subscribers to pay for PEG related capital equipment and facilities.
-WCM suggests that Wisconsin’s state statute enable municipalities to assess a PEG fee equal to 0.5% of video gross revenues up to $50,000 per channel per year.
+Federal law allows and the FCC just affirmed that local franchising authorities — in Wisconsin, that is the State Legislature — may assess a PEG fee on cable TV subscribers to pay for PEG-related capital equipment and facilities that municipalities need to operate a PEG channel.
+WCM suggests a PEG fee equal to 0.5% of video gross revenues per year as a local option.
 The fee would assist municipalities in purchasing production and transmission equipment and in complying with the Americans with Disabilities Act as it applies to PEG access channels.

 The 2007 law eliminated any way to hold video service providers accountable.
 This should be corrected.